anautonell/emasuriano.github.io/src/pages/articles/Graphql/index.md

 #### Server definition

 The entry of our server is the instantiation of Micro and adding the routes for our GraphQL server.
-This is what you'll find inside the Apollo's examples.
+This is mainly what you'll find inside the Apollo's examples.

 ```javascript
 import { microGraphiql, microGraphql } from 'apollo-server-micro';